There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 complementary unit in the Accounting; Economics; Marketing; Professional Economics; Finance; Management; Human Resource Management; Business Law major sequences
+- Level 1 core unit in the Professional Economics; Business Analytics major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) weekly tutorial assignments; (2) short tests; and (3) mid-semester and final examination.
+Indicative assessments in this unit are as follows: (1) weekly tutorial assignments; (2) short tests; and (3) mid-semester and final examination.
 Further information is available in the unit outline.